-- Spoken English Requirement: Applicants must meet a spoken English requirement (see §13.3.2). - (2) Health and Safety Requirements: There are a number of health and safety-related requirements that must be met upon admission [see §133.2(2)].
-Further information regarding these requirements and deadlines is available on the Faculty of Nursing website at www.nursing.ualberta.ca.
+- 1. Spoken English Requirement: Applicants must meet a spoken English requirement (see Spoken English Requirement). - Health and Safety Requirements: There are a number of health and safetyrelated requirements that must be met upon admission (see Health and Safety Requirements).
+Further information regarding these requirements and deadlines is available on the Faculty of Nursing website at www.ualberta.ca/ nursing.

-15.11.1 BSc in Nursing-Collaborative Program
+BSc in Nursing-Collaborative Program